krisaziabor/52/web/src/app/data/product/projects/02/study.md

 ## Studio leadership

-  In my first few months in the leadership role, I have instituted some meaningful changes to make DAY better at serving its purpose: creating fantastic design & strengthening Yale;s design community.
+  In my first few months in the leadership role, I have instituted some meaningful changes to make DAY better at serving its purpose: creating fantastic design & strengthening Yale's design community.

 ### Product management workflow